 Art therapy is primarily intended for people who struggle with mental health issues, but it’s not exclusive to them.
 People who are tired, stressed, burned out or grieving can use it to relieve stress, let go of their old relationships, or even just feel better after a bad or overwhelming day.
 When they focus on the emotions in a safe space, they can better understand their issues and make suitable coping strategies for them.

-Art therapy can be particularly beneficial for people struggling with mental health or people dealing with addictions, grief, loss, or any other types of personal and emotional issues.
+For mental health, art projects can be particularly beneficial for people dealing with addictions, grief, loss, or any other types of personal and emotional issues.
 The process of this therapy is more important than the end result.

 In this way, art therapy helps you find meaning in your painful experiences, and healing after something upsetting or tragic happens to you.
 Art therapy helps you connect with your emotions and gives you a chance to deal with them head-on and make sense out of life while doing something you enjoy.